 Thurston health officer issues reminder about gatherings as COVID-19 cases grow by 41

-Forty-one new cases of COVID-19 were announced on Thursday in Thurston County, the same day the county health officer issued a reminder about limiting the size of gatherings ahead of the Thanksgiving holiday.
+Forty-one new cases of COVID-19 were announced on Thursday in Thurston County, the same day the county health officer issued a reminder about limiting the size of gatherings over the Thanksgiving holiday.

-In a video posted to YouTube, Health Officer Dr. Dimyana Abdelmalek shared some data of her own: The number of cases per 100,000 population here has now reached 154.3 over the past 14 days, and of all the tests performed in the county, 6.4 percent have come back positive, she said.
+In a video posted to YouTube, Health Officer Dr. Dimyana Abdelmalek shared some data: The number of cases per 100,000 population here has now reached 154.3 over the past 14 days, and of all the tests performed in the county, 6.4 percent have come back positive, she said.

-She said the rate of positive cases was the highest since the pandemic began in early March.
+She said the rate of positive cases is the highest since the pandemic began in early March.

-As for gatherings, she reminds residents they are a major cause of disease transmission within the county.
+She reminds residents gatherings are a major cause of disease transmission within the county.

 “It is not recommended to gather with people who are not members of your household,” she says in the video, adding that she encourages families to connect virtually.
 “If you choose to gather outdoors, limit gatherings to five or less who are non-household members.”